XiaoouPan/conquer/README.md

 est.conquer = norm(fit.conquer$coeff - beta, "2")
 ```

-It takes 0.1955 seconds to run the standard quantile regression but only 0.0255 seconds to run conquer.
-In the meanwhile, the estimation error is 0.1799 for quantile regression and 0.1685 for conquer.
+It takes 7.4 seconds to run the standard quantile regression but only 0.2 seconds to run conquer.
+In the meanwhile, the estimation error is 0.5186 for quantile regression and 0.4864 for conquer.
 For readers’ reference, these runtimes are recorded on a Macbook Pro with 2.3 GHz 8-Core Intel Core i9 processor, and 16 GB 2667 MHz DDR4 memory.
+We refer to [He et al., 2021](https://doi.org/10.1016/j.jeconom.2021.07.010) for a more extensive numerical study.

 ## Getting help